equalitie/Caislean/doc/backupninja.md

 GnuPG must be installed on your local machine.

+A remote server accessible through SFTP with SSH key authentication must be available.

 ## Create a PGP key pair for encrypting backups

 A dedicated PGP keypair is necessary to secure the backups.
 Create, on your